Skip to main content

 Activities to Test If Your Child is Ready to Learn to Self-Cath

-Louisa Salvin, an RN in the Pediatric Urology Department at SSM Cardinal Glennon Medical Center, has graciously provided the below information.
+Louisa Salvin, an RN in the Pediatric Urology Department at SSM Cardinal Glennon Medical Center, has graciously provided some helpful tips.
 This may help you determine if your child is physically ready to begin self-cathing.

 “Certain physical and mental abilities are required in order to successfully learn to do self-catheterization,” says Louisa.